Bioenergy: Environmental impacts

 Bioenergy can either mitigate (i.e. reduce) or increase greenhouse gas emissions.
+Local environmental impacts can be problematic.
+For example, forests are sometimes cleared for the production of sugarcane-derived bioethanol, like in the case of a large-scale project in Indonesia in 2025.

-There is also agreement that local environmental impacts can be problematic.
-For example, increased biomass demand can create significant social and environmental pressure in the locations where the biomass is produced.
+Biomass production can create significant social and environmental pressure in the locations where the biomass is produced.
 The impact is primarily related to the low surface power density of biomass.
 The low surface power density has the effect that much larger land areas are needed in order to produce the same amount of energy, compared to for instance fossil fuels.

 Long-distance transport of biomass have been criticised as wasteful and unsustainable, and there have been protests against forest biomass export in Sweden and Canada.

 Scale and future trends

+In 2020 bioenergy produced 58 EJ (exajoules) of energy, compared to 172 EJ from crude oil, 157 EJ from coal, 138 EJ from natural gas, 29 EJ from nuclear, 16 EJ from hydro and 15 EJ from wind, solar and geothermal combined.
+Most of the global bioenergy is produced from forest resources.

 Generally, bioenergy expansion fell by 50% in 2020.
 China and Europe are the only two regions that reported significant expansion in 2020, adding 2 GW and 1.2 GW of bioenergy capacity, respectively.

 Almost all available sawmill residue is already being utilized for pellet production, so there is no room for expansion.
 For the bioenergy sector to significantly expand in the future, more of the harvested pulpwood must go to pellet mills.
 However, the harvest of pulpwood (tree thinnings) removes the possibility for these trees to grow old and therefore maximize their carbon holding capacity.
 Compared to pulpwood, sawmill residues have lower net emissions: "Some types of biomass feedstock can be carbon-neutral, at least over a period of a few years, including in particular sawmill residues.
 These are wastes from other forest operations that imply no additional harvesting, and if otherwise burnt as waste or left to rot would release carbon to the atmosphere in any case."